twpol/msts-tools/Readme.txt

   * Help > Reload Simis Resources - reloads all files from the "Resources" subdirectory (useful for testing).
   * All blocks and values in a file can be seen in the main tree view.
   * Values can be edited by selecting the block or value in the tree and using the Property Grid on the right.
+  * Allowed blocks can be added to the tree by right-clicking and using the context-menu.
   * Indirect file opening - dropping a supported file on "SimisEditor.exe" or the application window will open it.
 * What Doesn't Work (Yet):
   * Creating new files.
   * Opening other similar game files.
 More will be supported in future releases.
-  * Editing the tree structure of files.
+  * Removing or replacing blocks in the tree structure of files.

 Tools - Simis File